Sanjay Seth (Uttar Pradesh politician): Political career

+Seth's distinguished political career demonstrates his exceptional ability to build strong relationships and navigate India's complex political landscape.
+His early career was marked by close associations with influential leaders, including Samajwadi Party founder Mulayam Singh Yadav and his son Akhilesh Yadav.
+His leadership potential was quickly recognised during the SP's regime from 2012 to 2017, leading to his successful election to the prestigious Rajya Sabha in July 2016, where he began making impactful contributions to national politics.

 An active member of the Rajya Sabha, Seth was appointed to the Parliamentary Committee on Water Resources (July 2016-Aug 2017).
 He also served on the Committee on Subordinate Legislation from September 2016 to June 2018.
 He is currently serving as a member on the Committee on Industry (since September 2017) and the Railway Convention Committee (since June 2018).

 Seth joined Bharatiya Janta Party on 10 August 2019.

+During his second term in the Rajya Sabha, he was reappointed to the Committee on Industry (February 2020 – July 2022) and also served on the House Committee (July 2020 – July 2022), in addition to being a Member of the Consultative Committee for the Ministry of Culture and Tourism (October 2019 – July 2022).
+In his current tenure, he holds memberships in the Committee on Finance (since September 2024), the Consultative Committee for the Ministry of Corporate Affairs (since October 2024), and the Committee of Privileges (since November 2024).

 Personal life

 Seth is married to Leena Seth.
 They have a son and a daughter.